sushruta19/simple-signup-application/README.md

 - Open a web browser and visit http://localhost:3000 to access the Signup-Page application.
 - You will see the `signup.html` file being rendered.

-- Save the changes and start the application.
-- Fill the signup form.
-You shall see the details in your audience list in your mailchimp account.

 ## Contributing